 I got chatting to a chap in a Denver Bronco’s shirt.
 Turns out he runs one of the local stalls selling tourist souvenirs at the entrance to the Victoria Falls.

 When we arrived we had a quick look at Bronco’s man’s stall out of courtesy and then met up with our Devil’s Pool group; there were six of us.

 If you would rather not go for the authentic minibus experience, you could also get a taxi which would be around $10.
 But where’ the fun in that?

 The meeting point is at the main entrance and after a worryingly brief safety chat, we were on our way.

-The hike over to the falls was pretty epic.
+The hike over the falls was pretty epic.
 It starts on the normal paths but then you veer off toward the river.

-This turned quickly into a mixture of concern and confusion, their faces saying ‘can they do that?
+This turned quickly into a mixture of concern and confusion as we started to wade in, their faces saying ‘can they do that?
 They’ll surely die’.

-There is a local power station which siphons off a lot of the water from this area of the river; however, when we were passing our guide explained that they were cleaning the turbine so there was more water than usual.
+Apparently, nearby there is a local power station which siphons off a lot of the water from this area of the river; however, when we were passing our guide explained that they were cleaning the turbine so there was more water than usual.

 The result?
 We had to cross about a 30m section of concrete, about the width of a balance beam, with a couple of inches of water rushing over our ankles.

-The views on the way were spectacular.
 At one point we found ourselves standing right on the edge with the spray from the falls creating rainbows that felt so close I could almost reach out and grab them.